Valley of the Dolls (novel): In popular culture

+In the Black Mirror episode "Beyond the Sea", the character of Lana is seen reading the book.

 In the 2023 tactical first-person shooter game Ready or Not, one of the levels involving a child sexual abuse sting bears the name of the novel.

-In Dead Boy Detectives (Season 1, Episode 4), the character Edwin Payne calls the book "quite the modern masterpiece."
+In Dead Boy Detectives (season 1, episode 4), the character Edwin Payne calls the book "quite the modern masterpiece."

 Adaptations and character portrayals

-In 1967, the book was adapted into a film of the same name, directed by Mark Robson (Peyton Place), and starring Barbara Parkins as Anne, Patty Duke as Neely, Paul Burke (Lyon), Sharon Tate (Jennifer), and Susan Hayward (Helen).
+In 1967, the book was adapted into a film, directed by Mark Robson (Peyton Place), and starring Barbara Parkins as Anne, Patty Duke as Neely, Paul Burke (Lyon), Sharon Tate (Jennifer), and Susan Hayward (Helen).
 The screenplay was written by Helen Deutsch (National Velvet) and Dorothy Kingsley (Seven Brides for Seven Brothers), and produced by Robson and David Weisbart.
 Like the book, although the reviews were scathing, the film was an enormous box-office hit, becoming the sixth most popular of the year with $44 million at the domestic box office.
 Susann, who had a cameo in the film as a news reporter, hated the film.
 The film became a celebrated cult classic in later years, often cited as a key example of camp in cinema.

 Because of the success of the film adaptation, a sequel was rushed into development by Fox in early 1968.
 Susann provided a title for the film, Beyond the Valley of the Dolls, and a treatment that involved Anne Welles moving into television journalism while attempting to raise her teenage daughter, Julie, as a single mother following another rocky love affair with Lyon Burke.
 After a year's work by two screenwriters did not result in a script Fox executives wanted to produce, Susann and her husband, Irving Mansfield, who was attached as producer, were removed from the project.
 Beyond the Valley of the Dolls was instead made and released in 1970 as an unofficial sequel/musical-comedy parody of the first film.
 Sexploitation filmmaker Russ Meyer produced and directed Beyond from a screenplay by his friend, Chicago Sun-Times film critic Roger Ebert.
 While a modest box-office hit and later a cult classic, the X-rated film resulted in an ultimately successful lawsuit from Susann and varying levels of embarrassment from future Fox regimes over the film's uses of nudity and violence.
 Because of the legal issues with Susann, the characters of Anne and Lyon were renamed and recast without Parkins and Burke.